leea2023/DraftingAssistanceTracker/README.md

 Capabilities:

 - Extracts pole shape and components
-- Converts data into a typed object model
+- Produces a schema-agnostic normalized tree, converted into a typed object model
-- Produces a schema-agnostic normalized tree

 ## Status